RelevantResearch/penelopeanthias/_pages/limitesaladescolonizacion.md

   <hr>

   <h3>Presentation of the Book - MUSEF Auditorium</h3>
-  <p>Durham University and Plural Editores hosted the presentation of the book "Límites a la descolonización."
+  <p>Durham University and Plural Editores hosted the presentation of the book *Límites a la descolonización*.
 The event took place at the MUSEF Auditorium, located at Calle Ingavi N°916, corner of Genaro Sanjinés, in La Paz on Tuesday, March 28, 2023, at 7:00 PM.</p>

   <img src="/images/Límites/conference1.jpg" alt="Conference in MUSEF Auditorium">